House of Burgesses: Later 17th century

-Especially after the massacre of almost 400 colonists on March 22, 1621, by Native Americans, and epidemics in the winters before and after the massacre, the governor and council ruled arbitrarily, showing great contempt for the assembly and allowing no dissent.
+Especially after the massacre of almost 400 colonists on March 22, 1622, by Native Americans, and epidemics in the winters before and after the massacre, the governor and council ruled arbitrarily, showing great contempt for the assembly and allowing no dissent.

 By 1624, the royal government in London had heard enough about the problems of the colony and revoked the charter of the Virginia Company.
 Virginia became a crown colony and the governor and council would be appointed by the Crown.
 Nonetheless, the Assembly maintained management of local affairs with some informal royal assent, although it was not royally confirmed until 1639.

 In 1634, the General Assembly divided the colony into eight shires (later renamed counties) for purposes of government, administration, and the judicial system.
 By 1643, the expanding colony had 15 counties.
 All of the county offices, including a board of commissioners, judges, sheriff, constable, and clerks, were appointed positions.
 Only the burgesses were elected by a vote of the people.
 Women had no right to vote.
 Only free and white men originally were given the right to vote, by 1670 only property owners were allowed to vote.

-In 1642, Governor William Berkeley urged the creation of a bicameral legislature, which the Assembly promptly implemented; the House of Burgesses was thus formed and met separately from the Council of State.
+In 1642, Governor William Berkeley urged the creation of a bicameral legislature which the Assembly promptly implemented; the House of Burgesses was thus formed and met separately from the Council of State.

 In 1652, the parliamentary forces of Oliver Cromwell forced the colony to submit to being taken over by the English government.
 Again, the colonists were able to retain the General Assembly as their governing body.
 Only taxes agreed to by the assembly were to be levied.
 Still, most Virginia colonists were loyal to Prince Charles and were pleased with his restoration as King Charles II in 1660.
 He went on to directly or indirectly restrict some of the liberties of the colonists, such as requiring tobacco to be shipped only to England, only on English ships, with the price set by the English merchant buyers; but the General Assembly remained.

 A majority of the members of the General Assembly of 1676 were supporters of Nathaniel Bacon.
 They enacted legislation designed to further popular sovereignty and representative government and to equalize opportunities.
 Bacon took little part in the deliberations since he was busy fighting the Native Americans.

+In 1691, the House of Burgesses abolished the enslavement of Native peoples; however, many Powhatans were held in servitude well into the 18th century.

 The statehouse in Jamestown burned down for the fourth time on October 20, 1698.
 The General Assembly met temporarily in Middle Plantation, 11 mi inland from Jamestown, and then in 1699 permanently moved the capital of the colony to Middle Plantation, which they renamed Williamsburg.